Skoparov/pack_alg/README.md

 struct fun;
 ```

-A general wrapped for all predicates
+A general predicate wrapper.
+All used predicates should be wrapped into this struct.

 ## Algorithms